guenthertom/stata-crashcourse/_sources/units/unit09_output/README.md

 <details>
 <summary>💡 Hint</summary>

-You can use basic `esttab` to get nicely formatted tables for your log files. <br>
+You may use basic `esttab` to get nicely formatted tables for your log files. <br>
-`using` let's you pass a path to `esttab` to store your table.
+`using` lets you pass a path to `esttab` to store your table.
+You have to enclose the path in `""`.

 </details>